Cyberbullying on TikTok: Recognizing Signs and Ensuring Your Child’s Emotional Safety

 Victims of cyberbullying can often feel anxious, angry, depressed, embarrassed, scared, and sad.
 Additionally, victims of cyberbullying can receive threats to their safety and be the target of physical attacks.

 All of these factors can be extremely damaging to an individual, especially an adolescent during their physical, emotional, and psychological development.
 The damage can be so great that adolescent suicides linked to cyberbullying have become a major concern.
+Teen online therapy is an excellent option for addressing the emotional challenges caused by cyberbullying, providing a safe space for teens to talk about their experiences.

 According to an NIH-funded study of 10,000 adolescents, the participants who experienced cyberbullying in their lives were four times as likely to also report suicidal thoughts.